jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/write/recorddistributionfor.md

 5. Make sure the new total amount distributed will be at most the distribution limit.

     ```solidity
+    // Make sure the new used amount is within the distribution limit.
     if (_newUsedDistributionLimitOf > _distributionLimitOf || _distributionLimitOf == 0)
       revert DISTRIBUTION_AMOUNT_LIMIT_REACHED();
     ```